Below are three nonfiction books and two pieces of fiction that I have read and consider the best books about Venice, Italy.

 I believe all beautiful young men and women have experienced a mild obsession or a sense of admiration in their youth from an adult who obviously is attracted to him or her in an innocent or not so innocent way.

-The Mysteries of Game Theory and Other Stories by Joseph Raffetto
+The Mysteries of Game Theory and Other Oddities by Joseph Raffetto

 Full disclosure: I wrote this book.
 I don’t compare it to the other books on this list.
 I included it because part of the collection of stories is the novella “Venice to Venice,” which links Venice, Italy with Venice, California.
 It’s an interesting and thought-provoking thriller and mystery that gives you a sense of both the Italian and California Venice’s.